 The Planning District's member localities recognize that revenues for expanding and maintaining all modes of infrastructure are critical for meeting Virginia's well-documented transportation challenges and for keeping pace with growing public needs and expectations.
-In the face of revenues failing to meet projections, we encourage the State to prioritize funding for local and regional transportation needs.
+In the face of revenues falling short of projections, we encourage the State to prioritize funding for local and regional transportation needs.
 Accordingly, we take the following positions:

-- As the State continues to implement the "Smart Scale" prioritization and the funds distribution process, there should be state adequate funding, and local authority to generate transportation dollars for important local and regional projects across modes. - We support additional authority to establish mechanisms for funding transit in our region. - We support the Virginia Department of Transportation utilizing Metropolitan Planning Organizations and regional rural transportation staff to carry out local transportation studies. - We oppose attempts to transfer responsibility to counties for construction, maintenance or operation of current or new secondary roads. - We support ongoing state and local efforts to coordinate land use and transportation planning, and urge state and local officials to be mindful of various local and regional plans when conducting corridor or transportation planning within a locality or region.
+• As the State continues to implement the "Smart Scale" prioritization and the funds distribution process, there should be state adequate funding and local authority to generate transportation dollars for important local and regional projects across modes.

-Water Quality
+• We support additional authority to establish mechanisms for funding transit in our region.

-The Planning District's member localities support the goal of improved water quality, but as we face ongoing costs for remedies, we believe major and reliable forms of financial and technical assistance from the federal and state governments is necessary if comprehensive improvement strategies are to be effective.
-Accordingly, we support the following:
+• We support the Virginia Department of Transportation utilizing Metropolitan Planning Organizations and regional rural transportation staff to carry out local transportation studies.

-- Aggressive state investment in meeting required milestones for reducing Chesapeake Bay pollution to acceptable levels. - Dollars being targeted for permitted dischargers to upgrade treatment plants and for any retrofitting of developed areas and to aid farmers with best management practices through the cost share program.
+• We oppose attempts to transfer responsibility to counties for construction, maintenance or operation of current or new secondary roads.

-- Increased and ongoing investment in the Stormwater Local Assistance Fund to assist localities with much-needed stormwater projects and in response to any new regulatory requirements. - We also request that any stormwater requirements be balanced, flexible and not require waiver of stormwater charges, and that adequate funding and training be available for the State and local governments to meet ongoing costs associated with local stormwater programs.
+• We support ongoing state and local efforts to coordinate land use and transportation planning, and urge state and local officials to be mindful of various local and regional plans when conducting corridor or transportation planning within a locality or region.